reactjs/react.dev/content/blog/2015-12-18-react-components-elements-and-instances.md

 An *instance* is what you refer to as `this` in the component class you write.
 It is useful for [storing local state and reacting to the lifecycle events](/docs/component-api.html).

-Functional components don’t have instances at all.
+Function components don’t have instances at all.
 Class components have instances, but you never need to create a component instance directly—React takes care of this.

 Finally, to create elements, use [`React.createElement()`](/docs/top-level-api.html#react.createelement), [JSX](/docs/jsx-in-depth.html), or an [element factory helper](/docs/top-level-api.html#react.createfactory).
 Don’t write elements as plain objects in the real code—just know that they are plain objects under the hood.